RaVeR76/BubbleBobbleBonkers/README.md

 ## Design Choices

+I will be using Bootstrap 4 to create the overall layout of my game, as this will make it easier for me to control it's functionality across multiple devices.
-To be honest, the actual design of the game will be pretty simple as it's going to be a single page website that hosts the game.
+As for the actual game design, it will be pretty simple as it's going to be a single page that hosts the game.
+I will have an introduction page so the user can input a game name for that personal interactive feeling & possible rules of the game / level, if required.
-I was thinking of using one of the actual game levels to add my game memory tiles to.
+For the main gameplay area, I was thinking of using one of the actual original game levels & then add my game memory tiles to it.
 The main opening game screens & a lot of the levels were very dense with actual gameplay content if I remember right so I need to find an appropiate level that will allow me the space to add my memory tiles.
 I know it's a bit hazy at the minute but once I start to delve into screen plays & game levels, we will find a suitable back drop for this awesome memory game :)